Scorched rice: China

-Colombia

-In Colombia, the burned, scorched, or otherwise crunchy rice at the bottom of the pot is referred to as la pega (the stuck [part of the rice]) in some areas, particularly the Andean region.
-In the northern coast, however, it can be called cucayo.

 Ghana

 Scorched rice is referred to as kanzo or ɛmo ase (bottom of rice) in Twi.
 It is made by mistake or by chance since it happens when the rice burns while cooking.
 Some people choose to discard it.
 However, kanzo has been rebranded as a staple and is now being either sold or made.

+Madagascar

+Scorched rice is called apango in Madagascar.
+It is boiled with water and the obtained drink, is called "ranon'apango" ["apango" water] or "ranovola", ([golden water], in reference to the golden-black color).
+It serves as the national drink, accompanying every traditional food.
+The scorched rice, once soften, can also be eaten on its own, in place of traditional rice and is even favored in some regions.

 Indonesia

 In Indonesia, especially Central Java, scorched rice is called intip.
 It is a specialty of the Wonogiri Regency area and served as a cracker.
 The rice cracker is made from the hardened semi-burnt rice that sticks to the inner bottom of rice-cooking vessels.
 These cooking vessels are filled with water to loosen up the stuck rice.
 After it is separated from the cooking vessel, the stuck rice is sun-dried until it loses all of its liquid contents.
 The dried sticky rice is later deep-fried to create a crispy rice cracker.

 In Indonesia there is a similar rice cracker called rengginang.
 Unlike intip, however, it is not made from scorched rice salvaged from the bottom of a rice cooking vessel, but created separately from steamed sticky rice, boiled, seasoned, made into a flat and rounded shape, and sun-dried prior to deep-frying.